pudymody/kde-manualtiling/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 https://user-images.githubusercontent.com/814791/177024333-dd5e8175-f091-41b8-ab46-2ed49185ffe8.mp4

-Press the assigned shortcut and a grid with the focused title will be shown.
+Press the assigned shortcut and a grid will be shown.
+It will you the current focused window title and a grid.
 Click on a grid square, then on another, and the window will be resized to fit that space.
+Select another window and click again to tile it.
+When you are done, press the assigned shortcut again to hide it.

 <!-- ROADMAP -->
 ## Roadmap